 These questions indicate that the interview has almost come to a concluding point.
 Here the interviewers analyze how well the candidate has prepared for the interview for a particular organization or company.
 The candidates may encounter the following questions.

-Explain the interviewer, how you are passionate about the job you are getting interviewed for, and how the company will help you in the growth of your career.
+Explain to the interviewer, how you are passionate about the job you are getting interviewed for, and how the company will help you in the growth of your career.

-Describe your views on collaborative work environment and explain how well it goes for you.
+Describe your views on a collaborative work environment and explain how well it goes for you.
 Also, mention the advantages of such a work environment.

 The factors that can help you crack the interview and land you the job are confidence, and honesty in the answers you give.